apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 | i began having them several times a week feeling tortured by the hallucinations moving people and figures sounds and vibrations | Fear |

 ### Anomaly Detection Algorithm
 [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) is a clustering algorithm which extends DBSCAN by converting it into a hierarchical clustering algorithm, and then using a technique to extract a flat clustering based in the stability of clusters.
-Once trained, when predicting the cluster for a new data point if outlier will output -1 else will predict one of the existing clusters.
+Once trained, the model will predict -1 if a new data point is an outlier, otherwise it will predict one of the existing clusters.

 ## Ingestion to PubSub
 We first ingest the data into [PubSub](https://cloud.google.com/pubsub/docs/overview) so that while clustering we can read the tweets from PubSub.
 PubSub is a messaging service for exchanging event data among applications and services.
 It is used for streaming analytics and data integration pipelines to ingest and distribute data.

-The full example code for ingesting data to PubSub can be found [here](sdks/python/apache_beam/examples/inference/anomaly_detection/write_data_to_pubsub_pipeline/)
+The full example code for ingesting data to PubSub can be found [here](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/anomaly_detection/write_data_to_pubsub_pipeline/)

 The file structure for ingestion pipeline is: